Every online business consults an SEO. Understand the basics of SEO always helps. Here are the basic SEO Tips every webmaster should know

-HTML is a markup language that means you can have wrong or missing HTML tags and still have the same layout as you intent to.
+HTML is a markup language that means you can have wrong or missing HTML tags and still have the same layout as you intend to.

 Google Alerts is a service by Google to get email notifications for search terms you wish to monitor for Google search results.
-The ideal use of Google alerts is keeping an eye on your brand name or competitors brand name for being mentioned in blogs, forums or anywhere on internet.
+The ideal use of Google alerts keeping an eye on your brand name or competitors’ brand name for being mentioned in blogs, forums, or anywhere on the internet.

-The sort parameter changes the content of the page very slightly making it almost same content on multiple urls and so you need to add rel=”canonical” link to the <head> section of the product page like this
+The sort parameter changes the content of the page very slightly, making it almost the same content on multiple URLs.
+So you need to add rel=”canonical” link to the <head> section of the product page like this

 <link rel="canonical" href="http://www.example.com/product-type-1.php" />

-SEO is not only confined to HTML and Web Development but it also includes the ability to Analyze server error logs for 404 not found link errors or Internal Server Errors or any other error.
-Google Webmaster tools will also report such errors but then waiting for Google to find and report them is not a wise thing to be doing and so analyzing server logs for error is a preferred choice.
+SEO is not only confined to HTML and Web Development, but it also includes the ability to analyze server error logs for 404 not found errors or Internal Server Errors or any other error.

-There are quite a few tools and plugins to help you analyze site’s speed and performance.
+There are quite a few tools and plugins to help you analyze the site’s speed and performance.

 - Google Page Speed Insight as Web Interface or Browser Plugin,

-Bonus Tip: There is page timing reports in Google Analytics under Content > Site Speed which shows the average page load time for users from initiation of the pageview (e.g. click on a page link) to complete loading of the page in the browser.
+Bonus Tip: There are page timing reports in Google Analytics under Content > Site Speed, which shows the average page load time for users from initiation of the pageview (e.g., click on a page link) to complete loading of the page in the browser.

-Smartphones users are growing exponentially not only in India but worldwide and Google has also taken the initiative of Mobile SEO i.e. remove sites from mobile search results that are not mobile friendly (Official announcement) or too slow on mobile devices (Not official yet but is being in highly discussed in SEO fraternity).
+Smartphone users are growing exponentially not only in India but worldwide.
+Google has also taken the initiative of Mobile-first indexing and SEO i.e., to remove sites from mobile search results that are not mobile-friendly or too slow on mobile devices.

-Making your site only mobile friendly is not enough and so you need to focus on making it really fast for the end user as well.
-If your site on mobile devices just hides few elements to make it responsive design, it may be good work around as of now but may not be a good idea in the long run.
+Making your site only mobile-friendly is not enough anymore.
+The webmaster needs to make sure the site loads very fast for the mobile-user as well.
+If your website on mobile devices just hides a few elements to make it responsive design, it may be a workaround but not a good idea in the long run.